Around butchering time, I usually find myself in this conversation:

 It seriously would be easier to just go to the grocery store.

+Listen to me.
 I am so not kidding when I say that.
 Butchering is way more work.

 I think sometimes we want to make farm folk out to be people who don’t care because it’s uncomfortable to think about the alternative.
 That someone might scratch the ear of a pig they know in two weeks will end up as bacon.
 Or might toss out treats in the front yard for the chickens who at the end of the month will be in the stew pot or on the grill.